Single Deck Blackjack

 Insurance Payout 2 to 1

-play online blackjackAll these observations raise the question “Should you bother playing single deck blackjack at all?”.
-Well, the answer really depends on whether or not you can find a game with relatively decent rules.
-The optimal alternative is for you to play single deck blackjack with late surrender where the dealer stands on soft 17s, you can double on any two-card total, double after splitting, and can resplit to four hands.
+play online blackjackAll these observations raise the question: “Should you bother playing single-deck blackjack at all?”
+Well, the answer depends on whether you can find a game with relatively decent rules.
+The optimal option is to play single-deck blackjack with late surrender, where the dealer stands on soft 17s, you can double on any two-card total, double after splitting, and resplit to four hands.

-We regret to say you will have a hard time finding a single deck table with such favorable rules, though.
-Good single deck blackjack variations are practically non-existent in landbased casinos these days.
-The best you can do is look for single deck tables with payouts of 3 to 2 on blackjacks.
-Under no circumstances should you accept reduced payouts of 6 to 5 – this is equal to pouring your money down the drain.
+We regret to say you will have a hard time finding a single-deck table with such favorable rules, though.
+Good single-deck blackjack variations are practically nonexistent in land-based casinos these days.
+The best you can do is look for single-deck tables with payouts of 3 to 2 on blackjacks.
+Under no circumstances should you accept reduced payouts of 6 to 5, as this is equivalent to pouring your money down the drain.

-In a way, the online gambling industry has saved single deck blackjack from complete extinction.
-The game is available at multiple online casinos and although it still abides mostly by adjusted rules, at least the operators have the decency of offering players the standard 3-to-2 payouts for blackjacks.
-Anything less than that is worth neither your time nor your money.
+In a way, the online gambling industry has saved single-deck blackjack from complete extinction.
+The game is available at many online casinos, and although it still abides mostly by adjusted rules, at least the operators have the decency to offer players the standard 3-to-2 payouts for blackjacks.
+Anything less is worth neither your time nor your money.